 - To change the Script options, select the General > Script node and select or clear the appropriate check box.
 For user interface details, see General > Script recording options.

 Click OK to close the Regenerate Options dialog box.

 Indicate whether to include imported actions.

 If your script contains actions imported from another script, the dialog box will contain an option to delete imported actions during the regeneration.

 If you chose to regenerate the script in a different language (using the General > Script options in the previous step), then non-recorded actions will automatically be deleted.
 Non-recorded actions include imported, renamed, or manually added actions.

-- If a Flex or Java over HTTP Vuser script encounters errors during the code generation phase, VuGen shows the errors in the Error pane.
+- If a Java over HTTP Vuser script encounters errors during the code generation phase, VuGen shows the errors in the Error pane.
 The Error pane displays details about each error, as well as recommended actions.
 Follow the recommended actions and regenerate the script.

 - VuGen does not support the regenerate function on a script recorded with JDK 7.